prashant-de/DataStructure/README.md

 This is the repository where I will post practice questions of Data structure in c.

 ### Problem Statement:

+---

-#### Given an integer array arr of size N and an integer K, rotate the array to the right by K steps.
+1. #### Given an integer array arr of size N and an integer K, rotate the array to the right by K steps.
- To rote the array by k steps: rotate.c
+##### rotate.c

+---

- #### Given an unsorted array of integers arr of size N, find the length of the longest consecutive sequence of numbers.
+2. #### Given an unsorted array of integers arr of size N, find the length of the longest consecutive sequence of numbers.
  ##### longsequence.c

  To solve this problem in a simple way I have use the following sequence: